ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/system/tablets-moved.md

 # Frequent tablet transfers between nodes

 {{ ydb-short-name }} automatically balances the load by transferring tablets from overloaded nodes to other nodes.
 This process is managed by [Hive](*hive).
-When Hive moves tablets, queries to those tablets suffer higher latencies.
+When Hive moves tablets, queries affecting those tablets might experience increased latencies while they wait for the tablet to get initialized on the new node.

 <!-- This information is taken from a draft topic Concepts > Hive. -->
 <!-- TODO: When the above-mentioned topic is merged, remove the info from here and add a link.  -->